clemsadand/amlas/README.md

 The goal of this project is to build a recommender system that suggests movies to users based on their past ratings.
 The system uses a latent factor model, which represents users and items (movies) in a shared latent feature space.
 The model learns user and item vectors, as well as biases, to predict ratings and make recommendations.
 It is trained on a [MovieLens dataset](https://files.grouplens.org/datasets/movielens/ml-25m.zip).

-The attached notebooks 3 and 4 provide an overview of how the recommender system works.
+The attached notebooks [3](https://github.com/clemsadand/amlas/blob/main/2_4_amls_practice_3.ipynb) and [4](https://github.com/clemsadand/amlas/blob/main/2_0_AMLS_practice_4.ipynb) provide an overview of how the recommender system works.
+The notebook 3 implements a recommender system based only on the interaction between users and movies.
+In addition to this interaction, the in the notebook 4 implements a recommender system taking the genres of each movies into accounts.
+In the following, we describe the first recommender system.

 ## Model Description